I am D.Phil in English. I like Anita Desai's works very much. She really writes very well.

-Although the reason for Maya’s neurosis is, however, not her father fixation though it aids to hasten her tragedy, but persistent obsession of the prediction by the albino astrologer of death either for her or her husband within four years of their marriage.
+Although the reason for Maya’s neurosis, however, is not her father fixation (though it aids to hasten her tragedy), but persistent obsession with the prediction by the albino astrologer of death either for her or her husband within four years of their marriage.
 The terrifying words of the prediction, like the drumbeats of the mad demon of Kathakali ballets, ring in her ears and unnerve her.
 She knows that she is haunted by “a black and evil shadow”- her fate and the time has come: And four years it was now.
-It was now to be either Gautama or she.
+It was now to be either Gautama or her.

-The loving attention of her father makes Maya oblivious of the deadly shadow; but as her husband Gautama fails to satisfy her intense longing for love and life, she is left to the solitude and silence of the house which prey upon her.
+The loving attention of her father makes Maya oblivious of the deadly shadow; but as her husband Gautama fails to satisfy her intense longing for love and life, she is left to the solitude and silence of the house which preys upon her.
 She muses over her husband’s lack of love for her and once, in a fit of intense despair and agony, tells him straight to his face: “Oh, you know nothing of me and of how can I love.
 How I want to love.
 How it is important to me.
 But you, you’ve never loved.
 And you don’t love me. . . .”
 Temperamentally there is no compatibility between Maya and Gautama.
-Maya has romantic love for the beautiful, the colorful and the sensuous; Gautama is not romantic and has no use for flowers.
-Maya is creature of instincts or a wayward and high stung child.
+Maya has romantic love for the beautiful, the colorful, and the sensuous; Gautama is not romantic and has no use for flowers.
+Maya is a creature of instincts or a wayward and high-strung child.
 As symbolized by her name she stands for the world of sensations.
-Gautama’s name on the other hand, symbolizes asceticism, detachment from life.
+Gautama’s name, on the other hand, symbolizes asceticism and detachment from life.
 He is realistic and rational.
 He has philosophical detachment towards life as preached in the Bhagwad Gita.
 Such irreconcilably different temperaments are bound to have marital disharmony.

 Watch Desai on Youtube